Elao/ElaoAdminBundle/README.md

 Generating administrations is not about magic.
 It's about registering available actions, re-using existing code, and be able to easily extend everything.
-The ElaoMicroAdminBundle is made with all these considerations in mind.
+The ElaoAdminBundle is made with all these considerations in mind.

 Administrations are pretty simple to understand: each administration has in common a model and a way of handling it.
 Then each administration registers a